 It felt like it had taken me the whole day to read that paragraph.

 “It’s break time now.
 You are welcome to stay in here with me or go outside if you like” she said.

 I thought, “Wow, they just got up and walked out.
 The teacher didn’t even say, “sen min'üten posie.”
 (Ten-minute pause) I stayed in the classroom with her and went over the books while everyone else went outside.

 “I think you are going to do great in my class.
 You won’t even need to start in ESL like most people do for whom English isn’t their first language,” she said.

 That comment made me feel really good.
 I thought she was going to say, “There is no level low enough for you at this school so don’t bother coming back.”

 She brought me a bunch of books to take home and work on, including a dictionary.
 I asked where I should sit and, with a confused look on her face, she said, “Anywhere you like, Anna.”

-I sat down on the first chair, closest to the teacher, since no one was sitting there before.
+I sat down on the first chair, closest to the teacher since no one was sitting there before.

-As everyone came back in the class, she wrote down ten words on the board for us to copy and practice spelling.
+As everyone came back into the class, she wrote down ten words on the board for us to copy and practice spelling.
 I took out one of the notebooks that George gave me and remembered to take a deep breath as I wrote my first word in it.

-I worked on that for the rest of the day and by the time three o’clock came I had a massive headache.
+I worked on that for the rest of the day and by the time three o’clock came, I had a massive headache.
 While walking home I began to feel the effects of not eating and began to feel sick.
 When I got home I forced a bit of food down and took a nap.
 Click here to continue reading my story.